 We should not make the hasty generalization of dismissing authentic miracles alongside the counterfeits.
 The authentic experiences serve as evidences for God being very much alive throughout His creation.
 The real issue is that we lack faith in Him.
 That is a tendency of our fallen nature.

 Empirical evidence is not the only form of available evidence.
-We also have experiential knowledge and eyewitness testimony.
+There is also eyewitness testimony.
 One need not assume without proof that the New Testament writings are historically fraudulent, especially when it has so much manuscript evidence favoring its veracity.

 Scientific experiments tell us how nature regularly operates under certain conditions, not that miracles are an impossibility.
 Thus, there are both natural and supernatural explanations.
 It is because of our scientific knowledge that we can discern whether an occurrence is a miracle.
 Miracles do not contradict natural laws, but rather transcend them.

 If the God of the Bible does exist (which we maintain that He does), then the case is closed.
-He can indeed work miracles, and does.
-Miracles are not impossible when viewed from this framework.
+He can indeed work miracles.
+Whether one believes in the possibility of miracles is ultimately a matter of underlying philosophical presuppositions about this world.